The Army War College Experience

 "Developing strategic leaders and ideas invaluable to the Army, Joint Force, and Nation."

 The academic curriculum offered by the School of Strategic Landpower includes both required core courses and elective studies and educational enrichment programs that will enable you to craft your own student experience.
 With your faculty advisor, you'll develop an Individual Learning Plan that establishes personal goals and a plan to complete them this year.

-In addition to your professional education, the Army War College year provides opportunity to think about, change, and/or improve many aspects of your life.
-The wide range of activities – personal, professional, family, spiritual, and more – are presented with the expectation that each student will determine how to make the best use of time for a healthy, happy, productive academic year.
+In addition to your professional education, the Army War College year provides opportunity to think about, change and refine many aspects of your life.
+The wide range of activities - personal, professional, family, spiritual, and more - are presented with the expectation that each student will determine how to make the best use of time for a healthy, happy, productive academic year.

 The USAWC encourages students to bring personally owned mobile computing devices, e.g., notebooks, netbooks, tablets, or smartphones.
 Students may connect their personal mobile devices to a commercial wireless network available throughout much of the campus, including seminar and conference rooms.
 Many students choose to use mobile computing devices, but these devices are not required, and all academic materials will be available through non-mobile connections to USAWC Blackboard.

 The International Fellows in the student body enrich the academic experience.
 The International Fellows Program site outlines the scope of their USAWC experience, which includes orientations to the U.S. and regional customs, history, government, industry, agriculture, and more.
 Find a full description of the IF Program.

 All students complete the core course foundation of about six months (accelerated for Carlisle Scholars so as to divert more time to research and publication).
 Building upon that foundation, each student chooses during February registration his or her own set of electives, pursuing professional development and personal interest.